hchen135/haomin-website/content/home/experience.md

     description: |2-
         Lung nodule detection in CT images:

-        * Achieved rank 6 out of 2887 teams in the Skylake competition sponsored by Intel and Alibaba.
+        * Achieved rank 6/2887 teams in the Skylake competition by Intel and Alibaba.
         * Applied PyTorch, 3D UNet and Caffe, Faster RCNN to detect lung nodules in 1000 CT scans.
         * Used fusion method to achieve false positive reduction.